hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/043_the_gita_i.md

 find so much less deformity \[in India\] than in any other country in the world.
 Epileptics and insane \[people\] are very rare \[there\].
 That is owing to direct selection.
-The priests say, "Let them become Sannyâsins."
+The priests say, "Let them become Sannyāsins."
 On the other hand, the Upanishads say, "Oh no, \[the\] earth's best and finest \[and\] freshest flowers should be laid upon the altar.
 The strong, the young, with sound intellect and sound body — they must struggle for the truth."